strawgate/fastmcp-agents/docs/developer/llm_integration.md

 Any class implementing this protocol must provide an `async_completion` method that takes a `Conversation` object and a list of `FastMCPTool` objects and returns an `AssistantConversationEntry`.
 It should also manage `completion_kwargs`, `token_usage`, and a `logger`.

-## `AsyncLitellmLLMLink` Implementation
+## `LitellmLLMLink` Implementation

-`AsyncLitellmLLMLink` is a concrete implementation of the `AsyncLLMLink` protocol that uses the LiteLLM library to interact with various LLM providers.
+`LitellmLLMLink` is a concrete implementation of the `AsyncLLMLink` protocol that uses the LiteLLM library to interact with various LLM providers.
 LiteLLM provides a unified API for many different models.

 *   **Key Features:**
     *   Uses LiteLLM for broad model support.